faysal515/zeppelin/_posts/2017-02-15-call-for-papers.markdown

 date:   2017-02-10 09:00:00
 isStaticPost: false
 ---
+Are you an expert in developing apps and services for Android platform or IOT devices?
+Do you want to share the best practices that can help build gigantic apps in a proper manageable way.
+We’d love to hear from you back.
+Probably you are an ideal fit for our upcoming country’s largest Android developer conference: **droidcon Dhaka 2017**

-droidcon Dhaka 2017 will be held 5-6 th of May in Bangladesh,Dhaka.
-If you want to be part of this great event as a speaker you knocked at the good door.
+droidcon Dhaka 2017 will be held in  the 5th and 6th of May in Dhaka, Bangladesh.

 #### Presenters – who should speak at the DevFest Conference?